CreativeTechGuy/ReactTemplate/README.md

 ## Why use this instead of create-react-app?

-Tools like create-react-app hide away all of the complexity of setting up a new project.
+Tools like create-react-app bring everything and the kitchen sink when setting up a new project.
 They are great to start out with, but as soon as you want to customize or understand how it all works you'll have trouble.
-My goal is to expose all of the fine details so you can clearly see what is going on.
+My goal is bring only the basics and expose all of the details so you can clearly see what is going on.
 This makes it easier to debug and tweak settings to fit your needs.